Ozan Marsh: History

-During his career he played over 200 concert appearances with the Boston Pops Orchestra (in Boston and on nationwide concert tours), Appeared a number of times with the New York Philharmonic and Baltimore Symphony Orchestra as well as gave hundreds of solo concerts throughout the United States under Columbia Artists Management, on their Community Concerts Series.
+Throughout his career Marsh played over 200 concert appearances with the Boston Pops Orchestra (in Boston and on nationwide concert tours), appeared a number of times with the New York Philharmonic and Baltimore Symphony Orchestra as well as gave hundreds of solo concerts throughout the United States under Columbia Artists Management, on their Community Concerts Series.
 During his life he had the opportunity to tour Russia (former Soviet Union 1980)at the invitation of the Soviet Government and at the invitation of one of that nations foremost senior composers Dimitri Kabalevsky.
-He toured South Korea three time and China PRC twice playing solo concerts as well as appearing with orchestra with the Beijing (China) Opera Orchestra.
+He additionally toured South Korea three times and China PRC twice, playing solo concerts as well as appearing with orchestra with the Beijing (China) Opera Orchestra.

 Ozan Marsh coupled an outstanding performing career with an equally distinguished academic one.
 He served on the faculties of such major institutions as Indiana University, Manhattan School of Music, Butler University, St. Lawrence University, University of Arizona and the Chautauqua Institution.
 He participated in judging various international piano competitions including the Van Cliburn, the Franz Liszt, the National Federation of Music Clubs and many others.
-Some of his students include Donna Amato, Dr. Janet (Adolphson) Colburn, Edgar Coleman, and David Syme among others.
+Some of his students include Donna Amato, Edgar Coleman, and he taught: Paul Schoenfield, Donna Amato, David Syme, Moshe Knoll, Christopher Cano, Marilyn Taggart, and his own son, Richard Ozanne. as well as others.
 He was also the President of the Pianist's Foundation of America, (formerly the Southwest Pianists Foundation) an organization devoted to furthering of the careers of promising young pianists.
 He gave a great deal of his time to the much needed project of furthering the goals of those pianists, many who have gone on to wonderful careers themselves.

-Ozan Marsh has recorded for RCA (His Masters Voice), CBS (Columbia), PFA and VLR Records, the Voice of America and the Boston Symphony Transcription Library.
+Ozan Marsh has recorded for RCA, CBS (Columbia), PFA and VLR Records, the Voice of America and the Boston Symphony Transcription Library.

+Marsh died at Phoenix General Hospital from pneumonia in March 1992.